Twisted Morava K-theory and connective covers of Lie groups: Computations in Morava K-theory and (variations on) its twists

 Even though $K_*$ is not a flat $K_*K(\ZZ, 2)$-module, the K-homology universal coefficient theorem says \begin{theorem}[K-homology UCT \cite{khorami}] where $\hat{K}_*$ is just the coefficient ring $K_*$ with the $K_*(\mathbb{C}P^\infty)$-module structure obtained from the action of $\mathbb{C} P^\infty$ on K-theory. \end{theorem}

 The module structure is important for the purpose of this paper, and the following is a quick summary from how that works in the case of K-homology \cite{khorami}.
 The module structure for the more general case of twisted Morava K-theory in Section \ref{Sec-tmo} will be similar.
 The action of $\mathbb{C} P^\infty$ on $K$ is via tensor product with a complex line bundle ${L}$, which is the main reason why twisted K-theory is possible.
 The bundle $P_\tau$ admits a fiberwise action of $\mathbb{C} P^\infty$ given by $\mathbb{C} P^\infty \times P_\tau \to P_\tau$.
-The construction of bundles of spectra gives rise to twisted K-cohomology $K^{\tau}(X)$ of $X$, with twist $\tau$ defined to be the set of homotopy classes of sections of the bundle $P \times_{\mathbb{C} P^\infty} K \to X$.
-The twisted K-homology of $X$ is then the stable homotopy groups of the quotient
+The twisted K-homology of $X$ is given as \cite{khorami}